huaminghuangtw/Evergreen-Notes/Permanent-Notes/Embrace the beauty of enoughness.md

 ---

-Don't let the pursuit of more stop you from enjoying what you already have.
+Don’t let the pursuit of more stop you from enjoying what you already have.

 ---